 - Investing in retirement can be a smart tactic when executed properly.
 However, it’s important to start saving for retirement as soon as you can, whether in a 401(k) plan or IRA.

 - Adjusting a whole investment portfolio to optimize your assets isn’t easy.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+That’s where the insight and guidance of a financial advisor can be so helpful.
+Finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/shapecharge, ©iStock.com/shapecharge, ©iStock.com/Alex Potemkin